ghislainfourny/jsoniq-tutorial/README.md

 ## Interactive version (Rumble)

 This tutorial is also available as a [Jupyter notebook](https://github.com/ghislainfourny/jsoniq-tutorial/blob/master/JSONiq-tutorial.ipynb) that can be set up with just a few easy steps.
+In order to be able this notebook (and have all the necessary software installed), we recommend installing [Anaconda](https://www.anaconda.com) to take care of this automatically.
+It is a popular data science software package with all you need.

 ## Zorba sandbox